BasicWolf/archived-concrete-settings/docs/src/api.rst

       Setting attribute name (read-only).

+   .. attribute:: _behaviors

+      Internal attribute for storing behaviors attached to the setting

+.. module:: concrete_settings.settings

 .. autoclass:: Settings

-   Settings is a container for one or more :class:`Setting` objects.
+   Settings is a container for one or more :class:`Setting <concrete_settings.setting.Setting>` objects.
    Settings classes can be mixed and nested.

    .. attribute:: default_validators